 We work hard to ensure all children at Priory receive a broad, balanced and creative curriculum which engages and challenges them.
-Priory’s unique and innovative Creative Learning Curriculum is at the heart of what we do.
-Find out more about our creative curriculum.
+The Priory Values are at the heart of what we do.

 Further information on the 2014/15 curriculum can be found at here.